 For example, an IVR call menu may prompt you to enter your credit card number to get account information, allow you to pay bills online, or read information from the customer service help database out loud.
 (Note there are a few subtle differences between IVR and auto-attendants, check out our post here to understand what sets them apart from one another.)

-Your ACD system may use an IVR system to collect necessary information to ensure that the caller is connected to the right agent.
+Your automatic call distribution (ACD) system may use an IVR system to collect necessary information to ensure that the caller is connected to the right agent.
 For example, you’ve likely “Pressed the pound key” to be connected with a sales department representative.

 The ACD system can’t provide “solutions” like the IVR system can.
 Instead, the ACD call path follows set rules and routing strategies for distribution methods to the agent who can.